NigelFinegan5p/project-1/README.md

 ***Newsletter, Sign Up & Thank you***

-Our sign up included a form for the user to enter name, email with a subscribe button.
+Our sign up included a form for the user to enter name & email with a subscribe button.

-Our newsletter sign up included a Thank you, after you have signed up, with unsubscribe directions.
-If you decide to cancel you can unsubscribe at the bottom of the page.
+Our newsletter sign up included a Thank you, after you have signed up.
+We included an opt out for customers if you decide to cancel you can unsubscribe at the bottom of the page as per GDPR guidelines.

 We included our mission in a paragraph; we are a growing company building on our vision to provide a real option for sure-fire results for the SME sector through perceptive, penetrating Search Engine Optimisation plans.

-Also included is an embedded podcast from google called (SOTR) Search off the Record podcast from the Google Development team.
+Also included is an embedded podcast from google called (SOTR) Search Off The Record podcast from the Google Development team.
 The latest episode is embedded with a Please see below for the latest episode!

-Sign up details
+Newsletter sign up details
 <br>
 <br>
 ![enter image description here](https://github.com/NigelFinegan5p/project-1/blob/main/screenshots/newsletter.jpg)